Azure/terraform-azurerm-avm-ptn-alz/README.md

 # terraform-azurerm-alz

 At the moment this repo demonstrates potential v.next configurations for the ALZ Terraform module.
+We have adopted a more modular approach and we hope we have addressed key asks, such as the ability to fully customise the management group hierarchy.

 The new proposed architecture contains two items: